Filmmaking

 We want to make the performing arts as accessible as possible.

-For anyone who requires a bursary or scholarship please email JuniorsDDPF@rcs.ac.uk and you will be sent an application form.
+Anyone who faces financial barriers towards the cost of their audition, please email juniorsstageandscreen@rcs.ac.uk and you will be sent the bursary application form.

 These funds are currently supported by the generosity of individuals and charitable trusts including: